What do we really know about AR shopping?

 Nike Fit is a transformative solution and an industry-first — using digital technology to solve massive customer friction.

 In the short term, Nike Fit will improve the way Nike designs, manufactures and sells shoes — products better tailored to match consumer needs.
 A more accurate fit can contribute to everything from less shipping and fewer returns to better performance.

-Thus, Wayfair has upgraded its mobile app with new augmented reality features, so customers will now be able to see, spin, move, and understand a product from every angle.
+Thus, Wayfair has transformed its mobile app into an AR app, so customers will now be able to see, spin, move, and understand a product from every angle.

 How do you find the right glasses when shopping online?